csinva/gpt-paper-title-generator/readme.md

 # auto-generating paper titles

-Well, all the cool kids seem to be training their own text bots so here's one which finetunes gpt-2 to generate titles of scientific papers.
-Main code in [scrape_finetune_pred.ipynb](scrape_finetune_pred.ipynb).
+Well, all the cool kids seem to be training their own text bots so here's one which finetunes gpt-2 to generate titles of scientific papers (or anything else).
+All code and instructions are in [scrape_finetune_sample.ipynb](scrape_finetune_sample.ipynb).

 ## settings for data gathering
 - all models are trained by finetuning the 117M model.